scikit-hep/uproot3/README.rst

     >>> list(cache)
     ['three', 'four']

-Thus, you can pass a `MemoryCache`_ as the **cache** argument to get caching with an LRU policy.
-If you need it, there's also a `ThreadSafeMemoryCache`_ for parallel processing.
+Thus, you can pass a `MemoryCache <http://uproot.readthedocs.io/en/latest/caches.html#uproot-cache-memorycache>`__ as the **cache** argument to get caching with an LRU policy.
+If you need it, there's also a `ThreadSafeMemoryCache <http://uproot.readthedocs.io/en/latest/caches.html#uproot-cache-threadsafememorycache>`__ for parallel processing.

 Sometimes, you might need a cache that survives from one process to another.
 For instance, you have a long-running script that fails on the last step and you want to get to that last step more quickly by not re-reading/re-decompressing/re-formatting the ROOT data as arrays.
-Use a `DiskCache`_.
+Use a `DiskCache <http://uproot.readthedocs.io/en/latest/caches.html#uproot-cache-diskcache>`__.

 .. code-block:: python